-In elderly volunteers with age-related reductions in glomerular filtration rate (GFR) (mean GFR>65ml/min/1.73m2) and in patients with chronic stable renal insufficiency (GFR 35-60 ml/min/1.73m2) celecoxib pharmacokinetics were comparable to those seen in patients with normal renal function.
+In elderly volunteers with age-related reductions in glomerular filtration rate (GFR) (mean GFR>65 mL/min/1.73 m2) and in patients with chronic stable renal insufficiency (GFR 35-60 mL/min/1.73 m2) celecoxib pharmacokinetics was comparable to those seen in patients with normal renal function.
 No significant relationship was found between serum creatinine (or creatinine clearance) and celecoxib clearance.
 Severe renal insufficiency would not be expected to alter clearance of celecoxib since the main route of elimination is via hepatic metabolism to inactive metabolites.